-Attribute charts are a kind of control chart where you display information on defects and defectives.
-Helps you visualize the enemy – variation!
+Attribute charts are a kind of control chart to display information about defects and defectives.
+They help you visualize the enemy–variation!

 If your process can be measured in attribute data, then attribute charts can show you exactly where in the process you’re having problems, if any.